ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 `esmvalcore/config-developer.yml
 <https://github.com/ESMValGroup/ESMValCore/blob/master/esmvalcore/config-developer.yml>`_.
-This configuration file describes the file system structure and CMOR tables for several key projects (CMIP6, CMIP5, obs4mips, OBS6, OBS) on several key machines (e.g. BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC).
+This configuration file describes the file system structure and CMOR tables for several key projects (CMIP6, CMIP5, obs4mips, OBS6, OBS) on several key machines (e.g.
+BADC, CP4CDS, DKRZ, ETHZ, SMHI, BSC), and for native output data for some models (IPSL, ... see :ref:`configure_native_models`).
 CMIP data is stored as part of the Earth System Grid Federation (ESGF) and the standards for file naming and paths to files are set out by CMOR and DRS.
 For a detailed description of these standards and their adoption in ESMValCore, we refer the user to :ref:`CMOR-DRS` section where we